Spillhuset/Furious/README.md

 # Furious Plugin

 A comprehensive Minecraft plugin for server administrators looking to enhance their Minecraft server with a variety of features.
-Furious provides teleportation, guild systems, home management, warps, locks, minigames, and more in a single plugin.
+Furious provides teleportation, guild systems, home management, warps, locks, minigames, economy, and more in a single plugin.

+**Current Version:** 1.0-SNAPSHOT

 ## Features